rubysolo/dentaku/README.md

 Logic: `< > <= >= <> != = AND OR`

-Functions: `IF NOT ROUND ROUNDDOWN ROUNDUP`
+Functions: `IF NOT MIN MAX ROUND ROUNDDOWN ROUNDUP`

 Math: all functions from Ruby's Math module, including `SIN, COS, TAN, ...`